Uncertainties due to hadronic production in final-state interactions at long-baseline neutrino facility

-DUNE at LBNF will be consist of ND and FD with same target material, but the difference is in dimensions and technology.
-The ND system will be located at Fermilab, 574 m downstream and 60 m underground \cite{2_b} from the neutrino beam source point.
+DUNE at Long Baseline Neutrino Facility (LBNF) will consist of ND and FD with same target material, but the difference is in dimensions and technology.
+The ND system will be located at Fermilab, 574 m downstream and 60 m underground \cite{4DUNE} from the neutrino beam source point.

-The baseline design of the DUNE ND \cite{D1} system comprises of three main components: (1) A 50t LArTPC called ArgonCube with pixellated readout; (2) A multi-purpose tracker, the high-pressure gaseous argon TPC (HPgTPC), kept in a 0.5T magnetic field and surrounded by electromagnetic calorimeter (ECAL), together called the multi-purpose detector (MPD); (3) and an on-axis beam monitor called System for on-Axis Neutrino Detection (SAND).
-SAND \cite{1DUNE} will consist of an Electromagnetic Calorimeter (ECAL), a superconducting solenoid magnet, a thin active LAr target, a 3D scintillator tracker (3DST) as an active neutrino target, and a Low-density tracker to precisely measure particles escaping from the scintillator.
-The FD (and the similar ND) has to be made of heavy nuclei rather than hydrogen is the main source of complication.
+The baseline design of the DUNE ND \cite{1} system comprises of three main components: (1) A 50t LArTPC called ArgonCube with pixellated readout; (2) A multi-purpose tracker, the high-pressure gaseous argon TPC (HPgTPC), kept in a 0.5T magnetic field and surrounded by electromagnetic calorimeter (ECAL), together called the multi-purpose detector (MPD); (3) and an on-axis beam monitor called System for on-Axis Neutrino Detection (SAND).
+SAND \cite{1DUNE} will consist of an ECAL, a superconducting solenoid magnet, a thin active LAr target, a 3D scintillator tracker (3DST) as an active neutrino target, and a Low-density tracker to precisely measure particles escaping from the scintillator.
+The FD (and the similar ND) has to be made of heavy nuclei rather than hydrogen that is the main source of complication.
 The primary goal of SAND is constraining systematics from nuclear effects.
-For a better understanding of nuclear effects in neutrino-nucleus interactions, it is useful to examine what would happen if the detectors were made of hydrogen because in a detector made of hydrogen, the initial state is a proton at rest and there is no FSI.
+For a better understanding of nuclear effects in neutrino-nucleus interactions, it is useful to examine what would happen if the detectors will be made of hydrogen because in a detector made of hydrogen, the initial state is a proton at rest and there is no FSI.